-His book manuscript Population Politics in the Tropics.
-Demography, Health and Transimperialism in Portuguese Angola, 1890s-1940s is currently under review with Cambridge University Press.
-It analyses how colonial discourses about population decline were intertwined with a range of medical interventions, administrative measures and spatial policies aimed at enhancing the legibility as well as the quantity and quality of the ‘native’ population.
+His book Population Politics in the Tropics.
+Demography and Health in Colonial Angola, 1890s-1940s is under contract with Cambridge University Press and will be published at the end of 2021.
+It analyses how colonial discourses about population decline were intertwined with a range of medical interventions and spatial policies aimed at enhancing the quantity and quality of the ‘native’ population.

 Summer Term 2019 (all Humboldt University Berlin, Institute of Asian and African Studies)